BU-NU-CLOUD-F19/Interoperable_Container_Runtime/documentation_wiki/frakti_notes.md

 Need to find - directory structure, esp. where rootfs and config.json are stored, as well as images, runtime states of running containers/pods

+High level view: Frakti is designed to let Kubernetes run pods and containers directly inside hypervisors.
+Claim is this results in lightweight and portable while providing stronger isolation with independent kernel

+Currently running into issues with install - requires hyperd as dependency, but manual install of packages are required, which requires autotools and device-mapper-level to be available, and autotools makefiles will not generate due to errors.